All the million-dollar questions that need to be asked in order to properly secure the future with the love of your life.

 Discussing money, and expressing an unhidden curiosity about your partner’s finances is not the same as being a gold digger or parasite or opportunist.

-As a matter of fact, if you truly love someone you will be concerned about every facet of their life, every single detail about them, and they will be open to you about everything because relationships are about honesty, too.
+As a matter of fact, if you truly love someone you will be concerned about every facet of their life, every single detail about them, and they will be open to you because relationships are about honesty, too.

 While a great deal of tact and diplomacy is needed while trying to get these information, it needs to be done nonetheless, especially when the relationship is getting serious and both partners begin to commit to each other than before.